John-Abbott-College/SN1-Notes/Notes/01_Expressions_Literals_Strings.md

 **Slicing**

-Going back to our example "Student number: 123456", the information we want to extract is between index 16 and 21 inclusively.
-To obtain part of a string, use slicing `<start_index>:<end_index>`.
-The `end_index` is excluded within the slice, there for we must specify `[16:22]` :
+Referring back to our example "Student number: 123456", the information we want to extract is located between index 16 and 21 inclusive.
+To retrieve a specific portion of a string, use slicing with the format `<start_index>:<end_index>`.
+Note that the `end_index` is not included in the slice, there for we must specify `[16:22]` :

 ```python
 raw_data = "Student number: 123456"